elastic/elasticsearch-rs/README.md

 rustc 1.41.0-nightly (a44774c3a 2019-11-25)
 ```

-It is expected to move to stable once dependencies compile on stable.
+It is expected to move to rust stable once dependencies compile on stable.

 ### Coding styleguide